jahrulnr/docker-nginx-with-pagespeed/README.md

 * [Pagespeed](https://www.modpagespeed.com/doc/build_ngx_pagespeed_from_source) to act as a CDN / web optimizer
 * a self-signed cert and insecure private key for testing `/etc/ssl/certs/self.[key,crt]`
-* a preconfigured reverse proxy template that interpolates the `PROXY_PASS` env var
+* a preconfigured reverse proxy template that interpolates the `PROXY_PASS` and `SERVER_NAME` env vars
 * multi-stage build process to keep the image slim

+If `SERVER_NAME` is specified, only that name will be proxied, and other domains will receive a 444 response.
+If it's not specified, any domain will be forwarded to `PROXY_PASS`.

 Examples: